 Students will receive academic, social, emotional, and spiritual guidance through small groups, class lessons, and individual counseling sessions.
-Areas of focus will include academic achievement, college and career preparation, decision making skills, and improving interpersonal relationships, as well as social emotional awareness.
+Areas of focus will include academic achievement, college and career preparation, decision making skills, and improving interpersonal relationships, as well as social-emotional awareness.
 In addition, the school counseling program will nurture the spiritual development of all students with lessons and counseling that are biblically based.

-Elementary School Program
+Lower School Program

-Middle School Program
+Upper School Program

 One key to success in middle school is organization.
 During middle school, we work on executive functioning training to help students develop the skills necessary to succeed academically.
 This includes decision making skills, planning, organization, and self-awareness.
 Additionally, middle school is often accompanied by a lot of change, especially emotionally and socially.
 We strive to meet these social emotional needs of middle school students by supporting them during these transitional years.
-College and career counseling will begin in middle school, so that students will become aware of their strengths and weaknesses, as well as their areas of passion.
+College and career counseling begin in middle school so that students will become aware of their strengths and weaknesses, as well as their areas of passion.